 - Selection will be in accordance with the guidelines of the Veterinary Internship/Residency Matching Program.
-For application procedures, salary and benefits, and other information about the residency program, please see General Information on the VMTH web.
+For application procedures, salary and benefits, and other information about the residency program, please see General Information.

 - PLEASE NOTE : Foreign nationals must be eligible for either a TN or J1 visa with no bars or home country requirement.
 Information for Foreign Applicants